Sir-Satan/Mythical_Lands/README.md

 ### Current TO DO LIST
 - [110%] Add all materials into the mod (I added even more because i can't help myself)
-- [0%] Create crafting recipes for each item
+- [40%] Create crafting recipes for each item
 - [38%] Create new mobs
 - [0%] Create naturally spawning arenas
-- [0%] Create the rest of the bosses
+- [45%] Create the rest of the bosses
-- [72%] Develop new biome concepts
+- [100%] Develop new biome concepts
 - [0%] Expand and create the bosses mechanics
 - [0%] Create a "skill Menu" to view additional buffs and perks used in the mod
 - [0%] Create and impliment a custom, dynamic magic system based on the new player resources
 - [0%] Make the special features of relics functional

-Additional mobs and creatures to further enrich the game world.
-Implementation of boss fights to provide thrilling encounters and rewarding gameplay.
-Creation of new armors and tools crafted from the newly introduced ores and materials.

 # Contribution
 We welcome contributions from the community to help improve and expand the Mythical Lands mod.
 If you're interested in contributing, please contact me on discord "Kiefy_4_v"